Derek-Simon/Derek-Simon/README.md

 - 👋 Hi, I’m @Derek-Simon, I am a Target Oriented, Act-Vigorously person.
 - 👀 I’m interested in `Big Data` Engineering.
 - 👨‍💻‍ [My website](https://www.derekactions.com/).

-I AM CURRENTLY BUSY ACHIEVING MY OBJECTIVES in recent 2 years.
-REGRDLESS OF COSTs.

-Personal Bio Explain: You set urself a goal and you achieve it, the duration of which process is, life.
+Personal Bio Explain: You set urself a goal and you achieve it, the duration/process of which, is life.

 <!---
 Derek-Simon/Derek-Simon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.